empowerID/empowernow_docs/docs/services/crud-service/reference/faq.md

 ## BFF fails at startup with DCR errors — what do I do?

 Issue a fresh DCR Initial Access Token (IAT), add it to the BFF environment in compose, and restart the BFF.
-A ready‑to‑use Postman request is in the CRUD Service repo.
+A ready‑to‑use Postman request is in the Orchestration Service repo.
 Full steps:

 - Follow: [How‑to: BFF startup — DCR IAT](../how-to/bff-startup-dcr-iat)